urielzrivera/Linux-Logbook/README.md

 Welcome to my Pentesting Notebook.\
 This serves as a living document for every useful command, tactics, techniques, and procedure learned during pentesting engagements, labs, CTFs, or interacting with the security community.

-## Machine Setup and Post-Installation Tasks
+## VM Setup and Post-Installation Tasks

 #### Verifying Checksums
 ##### Windows